 Licensing and license renewal information is subject to change, and statues for specific States should be checked for up-to-date changes in laws or requirements.

-Many medical conditions, functional deficits, and/or medications may potentially impair driving.
-This chapter contains reference tables of the conditions and medications that may impair driving skills, with associated consensus recommendations.
+This chapter contains reference tables of medical conditions, functional deficits, and medications that may impair driving skills, with associated consensus recommendations.
 Whenever scientific evidence supports the recommendations, it is included.
 These recommendations apply only to drivers of private motor vehicles and should not be applied to commercial drivers.
+Although many of the listed medical conditions are more prevalent in the older population, the recommendations apply to all drivers with medical impairments, regardless of age.

 - If the functional deficit is due to an identifiable offending agent (e.g., medication with PDI effects), remove the offending agent or reduce the dose, if possible.